-I can go on, but I’m sure you get the point.
+We could go on, but you get the point.

 Of course, for some roles (think medical industry), there might be some degree of education that is genuinely required in order to work safely, but for your average business role, ask yourself this: does this person really need a certain degree or a number of years' experience to be good at their job?